-Susan Juby on why if you liked The Family Fang, you'll love The Most Heartless Town In Canada
+Susan Juby: If you liked The Family Fang, you'll love The Most Heartless Town In Canada

 The Family Fang by Kevin Wilson is about a couple who subject their kids to increasingly awkward and humiliating situations in public under the guise of "performance art."
 The story follows the children through their adult lives and is a humourous look at the lingering psychological effects of the family's dysfunctional relationships with one another.